topone37/smartphone-ppg/README.md

 - A photoplethysmograph uses light to detect blood volume changes in the microvascular bed of tissue.
 - This noninvasive technology can be utilized to measure heart rate, and a number of other physiological parameters.
 - Traditionally the measurement is carried out with a pulse oximeter
-- A pulse oximeter is a small wearable device (clipped to a for example a finger) which collects and analyzes the reflected or transmitted waves after casting ight on the bodypart.
+- A pulse oximeter is a small wearable device (clipped to a for example a finger) which collects and analyzes the reflected or transmitted waves after casting light on the bodypart.

 ## Heart rate (HR) monitoring with a smartphone?